Skip to main content

 • for Poetry: Bianca Stone for What Is Otherwise Infinite

-The 2022 Vermont Book Award finalists were:
+2022 Vermont Book Award Finalists:

 Creative Nonfiction